- Oops!Something went wrong.Please try again later.

 ("Est" = FCF growth rate estimated by Simply Wall St)

-After calculating the present value of future cash flows in the initial 10-year period, we need to calculate the Terminal Value, which accounts for all future cash flows beyond the first stage.
-The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 2.0%.
-We discount the terminal cash flows to today's value at a cost of equity of 8.9%.
+The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 1.8%.
+We discount the terminal cash flows to today's value at a cost of equity of 6.8%.

-The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is AU$8.3b.
-In the final step we divide the equity value by the number of shares outstanding.
-Relative to the current share price of AU$4.7, the company appears slightly overvalued at the time of writing.
+The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is AU$17b.
+To get the intrinsic value per share, we divide this by the total number of shares outstanding.
+Compared to the current share price of AU$5.4, the company appears a touch undervalued at a 28% discount to where the stock price trades currently.
 Valuations are imprecise instruments though, rather like a telescope - move a few degrees and end up in a different galaxy.
 Do keep this in mind.

 The calculation above is very dependent on two assumptions.
 The first is the discount rate and the other is the cash flows.
-If you don't agree with these result, have a go at the calculation yourself and play with the assumptions.
+You don't have to agree with these inputs, I recommend redoing the calculations yourself and playing with them.
 The DCF also does not consider the possible cyclicality of an industry, or a company's future capital requirements, so it does not give a full picture of a company's potential performance.
 Given that we are looking at Tabcorp Holdings as potential shareholders, the cost of equity is used as the discount rate, rather than the cost of capital (or weighted average cost of capital, WACC) which accounts for debt.
-In this calculation we've used 8.9%, which is based on a levered beta of 1.325.
+In this calculation we've used 6.8%, which is based on a levered beta of 1.190.
 Beta is a measure of a stock's volatility, compared to the market as a whole.
 We get our beta from the industry average beta of globally comparable companies, with an imposed limit between 0.8 and 2.0, which is a reasonable range for a stable business.

-Although the valuation of a company is important, it ideally won't be the sole piece of analysis you scrutinize for a company.
+Although the valuation of a company is important, it is only one of many factors that you need to assess for a company.
 DCF models are not the be-all and end-all of investment valuation.
 Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
-If a company grows at a different rate, or if its cost of equity or risk free rate changes sharply, the output can look very different.
-Why is the intrinsic value lower than the current share price?
-For Tabcorp Holdings, there are three relevant elements you should consider:
+For example, changes in the company's cost of equity or the risk free rate can significantly impact the valuation.
+What is the reason for the share price sitting below the intrinsic value?
+For Tabcorp Holdings, we've compiled three further items you should assess:

 Future Earnings: How does TAH's growth rate compare to its peers and the wider market?
 Dig deeper into the analyst consensus number for the upcoming years by interacting with our free analyst growth expectation chart.